Holiday rentals in Lymington

 Lymington Cottage c1908.
 New Forest National Park

-An historic cottage reputedly designed by Edwin Lutyens, with open fields & woodland just outside the gate.
+An historic cottage reputedly designed by Edwin Lutyens, with open fields & woodland outside the gate.
 An ideal base for a family holiday, or a quiet relaxing break.
-Garden front & rear with secluded patio with sun loungers.
+Gardens front & rear, secluded patio with sun loungers.
 Lovely 20 min walk to Lymington high street, with its lovely Georgian buildings, pubs, shops & restaurants.
-Free parking on quiet road just outside the cottages.
+Good local pub.
+Free parking on quiet road outside the cottages.
 Fast Wi-Fi & Netflix TV.
-High quality bed linen and towels provided.
+High quality linen and towels provided.
 Large walk-in shower.
 Min 5 nights.

 Top guest favourite